Lloyds says UK needs to build extra 60,000 homes a year

-LONDON Lloyds Banking Group (LLOY.L) said at least 60,000 new homes need to be built in Britain every year above the current level of supply to ease the country's housing shortage.
+LONDON Oct 21 Lloyds Banking Group said at least 60,000 new homes need to be built in Britain every year above the current level of supply to ease the country's housing shortage.

 Lloyds Chief Executive Antonio Horta Osorio will say in a speech later on Tuesday that a public policy goal is needed to increase housing supply.
 He will say an increase of at least 60,000 new homes each year is needed, over and above current numbers, in order to help tackle the supply challenge.